bem-site/bem-method/projects/projects.en.md

 ## bem-grid

 A library to define CSS grids.
-CSS-grid is built using flexbox and has a degradation for old browsers.
+CSS grid is built using flexbox and has a degradation for old browsers.
 It is fully customizable for any needs using variables, uses rem units and superfast Stylus.
 Based on bem-core library.

 Project repository on [GitHub](https://github.com/verybigman/bem-grid).